dabit3/graphql-suspense/README.md

 Easily add suspense to your GraphQL app.

 > Warning, the [React docs](https://reactjs.org/docs/react-api.html#reactsuspense) say that Suspense does not yet support data loading, so in the future there may be breaking changes & better options available.
+This is experimental, feel free to send prs for improvements.

 ![](header.jpg)